-At Hammer Lane Academy we believe that all our children can become fluent readers and writers.
+At Hammer Lane Academy we believe that all our children have the potential to become fluent readers and writers.
 This is why we teach reading through Little Wandle Letters and Sounds Revised, which is a systematic and synthetic phonics programme.
-We teach phonics throughout Hammer Lane Academy and follow the [Little Wandle Letters and Sounds Revised progression](#), which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.
-We follow the SEND strand of Little Wandle which has a key focus on appropriate pace and delivery for our pupils.
+We teach phonics throughout Hammer Lane Academy and follow the Little Wandle Letters and Sounds Revised progression, which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through school.
+We follow the SEND strand of Little Wandle, which has a key focus on appropriate pace and delivery for our pupils.
+We make any further necessary adaptations to create a bespoke and personalised Phonic teaching approach.
 Our pupils may take longer to work through the programme but our aim for all our pupils is to complete the Little Wandle programme.

-By the end of the programme, all our children should be able to tackle any unfamiliar words as they read.
-At Hammer Lane Academy, we also model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
-We have a strong focus on language development for our children as we know that having communication skills and the ability to show attention and listening skills are key for learning.
+By the end of the programme, all our children should have strategies to decode any unfamiliar words as they read.
+At Hammer Lane Academy, we also model the application of the alphabetic code through Phonics in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
+We have a strong focus on language acquisition and development for our children as we know that having communication skills and the ability to show attention and listening skills underpin all areas of learning.